hal609/hal609/README.md

 ### Heya 👋

-- 🌱 Working on my MSc. at MMU
+- 🧑‍💻 Working on my MSc.
-- ✨ They/She
+- ✨ She/They
-- 🔭 You can see some of my projects below
+- 🗂️ You can see some of my projects below
-- ❤️ Feel free to reach out to me on LinkedIn or email hal@kolb.co.uk
+- ✉️ Feel free to reach out to me on LinkedIn or email hal@kolb.co.uk

 ## Projects